The equilibrium measure for a nonlocal dislocation energy

-This is not the only nonlocal problem where the semi-circle law arises.
-Wigner proved in \cite{Wi} that the semi-circle law is the unique minimiser of the one-dimensional Log-gases energy, namely for $V = -\log|\cdot|$ in $\R$ (see also \cite{Meh, SSCG1d}).
-We note that the anisotropic term of the energy vanishes on measures supported on a vertical line.
-In particular, the functional $I$ coincides with the Log-gases energy on measures with support on the vertical axis.
+For the logarithmic potential in one dimension, corresponding to the so-called Log-gases energy (see, e.g., \cite{Meh, SSCG1d}), Wigner proved in \cite{Wi} that the semi-circle law is the unique minimiser.
+We note that the functional $I$ in \eqref{ce} coincides with the Log-gases energy on measures with support on the vertical axis, since the anisotropic term vanishes on those measures.
 Therefore if one could prove that the minimiser of $I$ is supported on the vertical axis, then the minimality of the semi-circle law would follow directly.

 This is however not the strategy we use in this paper.
 Our approach consists of two steps: We first prove the strict convexity of $I$ on the class of measures with compact support and finite interaction energy.
 Strict convexity implies uniqueness of the minimiser and the equivalence between minimality and the Euler-Lagrange conditions for $I$.
 As a second step, we show that the semi-circle law satisfies the Euler-Lagrange conditions and hence is the unique minimiser of $I$.